Dev-dfm/Fit2gether/README.md

 # <img width="5%" align="left" alt="logo" src="src/app/assets/logo.svg"/> Fit2gether

-Train, have fun and find new people who have the same sports interests as you.
+Train, have fun, and find new people who have the same sports interests as you.
-Fit2gether is an app designed to bring together people from your area who have common sporting interests and want to do sport together.
+Fit2gether is an app designed to bring together people from your area who have common sport interests and want to do activities together.

 ### Demo